Tour type: Small Group

 The return flight between Kathmandu (KTM) and Paro (PHB) is also not included in our tour prices.
 This makes the whole tour more cost effective for our travellers as it means we do not to account for agency commissions or discounts on top of the fixed flight price.

 You can book this flight independently through the Druk Air website or we may be able to book it for you, subject to your location and local regulations (UK residents will need to book the flights themselves).
-There is currently only one flight per day and therefore everyone on the tour will therefore be using the same flight.
+There is often only one flight per day and therefore everyone on the tour will therefore usually be using the same flight.
 All transfers are included at each end.

 An option is available to add onto the tour to book these flights.